imoraes2006/pagePerf/README.md

 ## Usage

+- Note that this service runs as a scheduled event on the 12th of each month

+- Check configured S3 bucket for report (html version) of performance check

 In order to execute manually simply run
 ```bash
 ./tester
 ```
-- Report (html version) of performance check is created in the configured S3 bucket